About the project

 What we are doing

-Where we plan to undertake the project
+Where we are undertaking the project

 How we are undertaking this project

 Discovery and description of weeds with our target group involves the following steps: